OF THE CAROLINAS & GEORGIA

 SYNONYMOUS WITH Vascular Flora of the Carolinas (Radford, Ahles, & Bell, 1968): Sesuvium portulacastrum 069-01-001 FAMILY: Aizoaceae

-Habitat: Island end flats and sea beaches; less typically inland (LA) in saline marshes or seeps (associated with salt domes)
+Habitat: Island end sand flats and sea beaches; less typically inland (LA) in saline marshes or seeps (associated with salt domes)

 Uncommon in Coastal Plain of GA & SC, rare in NC